Ruunah/Ruunah/README.md

 - 👋 Hi, I’m @Ruunah
 - 👀 I’m interested in                Programming and Games
 - 🌱 I’m currently learning           Python and c++
-- 💞️ I’m looking to collaborate on    Nothing yet
-- 📫 How to reach me                  Please don't, at least not yet
 - 😄 Pronouns:                        She/Them